-The Salmonberry Garden is a child-centered and holistic program for children 4-6 years old.
-The Garden program is built upon a strong foundation and understanding of child development and a belief in the need for children at these ages to be immersed in a world of imaginative and creative play.
+The Salmonberry Kindergarten, affectionately known as the ‘Salmon’ program, is a child-centered and holistic program for children 4-6 years old.
+The Salmon program is built upon a strong foundation and understanding of child development and a belief in the need for children at these ages to be immersed in a world of imaginative and creative play.

-An ethic of care pervades the classroom and children’s capacity to care for others, as well as for their immediate environment.
+An ethic of care pervades the classroom.
+Teachers’ gentle guidance and modeling encourages children’s capacity to care for others, as well as for their immediate environment.
 Students spend a large amount of time engaged in free outside play as well as inside explorations in a carefully crafted and beautiful environment.
-The learning environment of the Salmonberry Garden has a strong rhythmic quality.
-This consistent daily and weekly rhythm helps children to feel secure at school and provides the safety and predictability that they need at these levels.
+The learning environment in the Salmon classroom has a strong rhythmic quality.
+This consistent daily and weekly rhythm helps children to feel secure at school and provides the safety and predictability that they need at these ages.
 There is a variety of indoor and outdoor, whole group and individual, teacher-led and student-led activities, which comprise this in-and-out quality.